Journalist's killing fuels ire of Haiti protesters

 By Andre Paultre and Andres Martinez Casares

-PORT-AU-PRINCE (Reuters) - The killing of a journalist who had closely covered Haiti’s political and economic crisis fueled protesters’ anger on Friday as they marched by the thousands on the home of President Jovenel Moise to press their calls for his resignation.
+PORT-AU-PRINCE (Reuters) - The killing of a journalist who had closely covered Haiti’s political and economic crisis fueled the anger of protesters on Friday, as they clashed with police and pressed calls for the president of the impoverished nation to resign.

 Nehemie Joseph was found dead in his car with several gunshot wounds to the head late on Thursday, according to his media outlet Radio Mega.